- Read a chapter of the Bible a day.

 Not long ago I read some of my old journals.
 One time period that stood out was 2001.
 I was reading The Prayer of Jabez.
 The other big thing that happened during the summer is the inception of my bilingual life.
 Those early days were so basic- I began using the Spanish that I was paying UT to teach me.
 I used Spanish to communicate with a Mexican-American brother and sister who did not speak any English.
 I started with the easy stuff- Me gusta leer.
 Me gusta el pollo.
 Te gusta pizza?
 Slowly but surely my Spanish improved with practice.
 I decided to major in Spanish.
 I developed what I believe is an unusual gift for a gringa.
 I believe that my ability to speak Spanish is an answer to my Prayer of Jabez.

-because it's time for me to starting praying Jabez's prayer again.
+I give all of this background information because it's time for me to starting praying Jabez's prayer again.
 Bruce Wilkinson published his book in April 2000 and it was the hot Christian book at the time.
 It's passed its heyday, but I plan to revisit the short book to supplement the quick, powerful prayer that I comes quickly to mind.

 (Since it isn't politically correct, I'm gonna whisper.
 The other prayer initiative I've undertaken is praying for my students.)